Jallianwala Bagh massacre: The massacre

-Dyer, without warning the crowd to disperse, blocked the main exits.
-Dyer ordered his troops to begin shooting toward the densest sections of the crowd in front of the available narrow exits, where panicked crowds were trying to leave the Bagh.
+Without warning the crowd to disperse, Dyer ordered his troops to block the main exits and begin shooting toward the densest sections of the crowd in front of the available narrow exits, where panicked crowds were trying to leave the Bagh.
 Firing continued for approximately ten minutes.
-Unarmed civilians including men, women, elderly people and children were killed.
-This incident came to be known as the Amritsar massacre.
-Cease-fire was ordered only when ammunition supplies were almost exhausted.
-The troops having fired about one third of their ammunition.
-He stated later that this act "was not to disperse the meeting but to punish the Indians for disobedience."
+Unarmed civilians, including men, women, elderly people and children were killed.
+A cease-fire was ordered after the troops fired about one third of their ammunition.
+He stated later that the purpose of this action "was not to disperse the meeting but to punish the Indians for disobedience."

-The following day Dyer stated in a report that "I have heard that between 200 and 300 of the crowd were killed.
+The following day Dyer stated in a report, "I have heard that between 200 and 300 of the crowd were killed.
 My party fired 1,650 rounds".
-Apart from the many deaths directly from the shooting, a number of people died of crushing in the stampedes at the narrow gates or by jumping into the solitary well on the compound to escape the shooting.
+Apart from the many deaths that resulted directly from the shooting, a number of people died by being crushed in the stampedes at the narrow gates or by jumping into the solitary well on the compound to escape the shooting.
 A plaque, placed at the site after independence, states that 120 bodies were removed from the well.
-Dyer pushed the curfew time earlier than the usual time; therefore, the wounded could not be moved from where they had fallen and more who had been injured then died during the night.
+Dyer imposed a curfew time that was earlier than usual; as a result, the wounded could not be moved from where they had fallen and many of them therefore died of their wounds during the night.